cnrrobertson/nuiterm.nvim/README.md

 # nuiterm.nvim

 A Neovim plugin to toggle and send code to terminals which are local to your buffer, window, tab, or editor.

 The key design motivation in this plugin was to facilitate a terminal/REPL for individual file buffers rather than having a single terminal/REPL for all buffers or each filetype.
 With this, it mimics the REPL experience of using [Jupyter Interactive windows](https://code.visualstudio.com/docs/python/jupyter-support-py) in VSCode.
 The UI is all done with [nui.nvim](https://github.com/MunifTanjim/nui.nvim) to allow for ease of use and expansion.

-Some features of `nuiterm`:
+Some core features of `nuiterm`:

 - Toggle a split/floating terminal for each buffer/window/tab
 - Toggle any number of global/editor split/floating terminals
 - Send commands, lines from the buffer, or visual selections to any terminal
-- Quickly toggle/delete terminals from a popup menu (or with telescope - see [Telescope integration](#telescope-integration))
+- Quickly create/toggle/delete/adjust terminals from a popup menu (or with [telescope](https://github.com/nvim-telescope/telescope.nvim) - see [Telescope integration](#telescope-integration))
 - Easily create and toggle task-specific terminals (such as for [lazygit](https://github.com/jesseduffield/lazygit) or [btop](https://github.com/aristocratos/btop))

 Some oddities about the `nuiterm` (that may change in the future):